Aswabor/SRD5e/src/site/notes/Spells/Silvery Barbs.md

 You magically distract the triggering creature and turn its momentary uncertainty into encouragement for another creature.
 The triggering creature must reroll the {@dice d20} and use the lower roll.

+You can then choose a different creature you can see within range (you can choose yourself).
+The chosen creature has advantage on the next attack roll, ability check, or saving throw it makes within 1 minute.
+A creature can be empowered by only one use of this spell at a time.

 [[Spellcasting/Spells|Spells]]